-The State of Tennessee currently has 686 commissioned troopers trained on commercial vehicle inspections.
+The State of Tennessee currently has 729 commissioned troopers trained on commercial vehicle inspections.
 With the exception of Commercial Vehicle Enforcement Administrative Personnel, all of these commissioned troopers work MCSAP activities on a part-time basis.
 Because of this large number, a methodology has been developed to calculate the amount of salary which is paid from MCSAP CV hours.
 The calculation determines the percentage of the THP activity in hours that is payable via MCSAP.
-The total amount being requested for salaries for commissioned road personnel doing MCSAP activities on a part time basis is estimated to be \$2,144,027.00.
+The 8 troopers listed at 100% are dedicated to New Entrant duties.
+The total amount being requested for salaries for commissioned road personnel doing MCSAP activities on a part time basis is estimated to be \$2,015,720.00.
 The formula is as follows: